cxsteph009/Production-Pivot/README.md

 # Production-Pivot

-A small company sells electronics and electronic media wants to create a table which visualizes the cost of their recent orders.
+A small company sells electronics and electronic media.
+They want to create a table which visualizes the cost of their recent orders.
 Using lookups, I created a pivot table which serves this purpose.

 ## Process